NR-SSOR right preconditioned RRGMRES for arbitrary singular systems and least squares problems: Numerical experiments

 In the numerical experiments for inconsistent problems with GP and index 2 coefficient matrices $A$, we are mainly concerned with verifying how small the residual of the proposed method can become.
 The estimation of the cost performance of the proposed method is left for future work.
 Therefore, the size of the test matrices in the numerical experiments for GP and index 2 inconsistent problems were kept small.

 On the other hand, the size of the test matrices in the numerical experiments for underdetermined least squares problems is not small.

-The numerical experiments of AB-RRGMRES and MINRES-QLP were performed on a PC with Intel(R) Core(TM) i7-7500U 2.70 GHz CPU, Cent OS and double precision floating arithmetic.
-All programs for the iterative methods in our tests were coded in Fortran 90.
+The numerical experiments of AB-RRGMRES, AB-GMRES and MINRES-QLP were performed on a PC with 11th Gen Intel(R) Core(TM) i7-1165G7 2.80 GHz CPU, Ubuntu 20.04 LTS and double precision floating arithmetic.
+All programs for the iterative methods in our tests were coded in Fortran 90 and were compiled by gfortran.
+Here, the version of gcc is 9.4.0.
 For computing singular value decomposition of matrices, we used MATLAB R2018b.
 We used the code from \cite{QLP} for the MINRES-QLP.